top of page

 So Does Flooring Fall Under G3?

-• Areas that are hard to reach but still within the food zone, such as under open shelving
+• Areas that are hard to reach but still in the food zone, such as under open shelving

 • When flooring forms part of a continuous hygienic envelope in high-end or commercial-style kitchens

-So while not a direct compliance requirement, flooring in these spaces may still come under G3-related scrutiny — and that’s where Marchand makes a difference.
+So, while not a direct compliance requirement, flooring in these spaces may still come under G3-related scrutiny.
+That’s where Marchand makes a significant difference.

 How Marchand Flooring Aligns with G3 Requirements